Sebei people

-The Sebei are a Southern Nilotic ethnic group inhabiting eastern Uganda.
+The Sebei are a Southern Nilotic ethnic group inhabiting western Kenya, eastern Uganda, Tanzania, Ethiopia, Sudan and Democratic Republic of the Congo.
 They speak Kupsabiny, a Kalenjin language.
-The Sapiiny occupy three districts, namely Bukwo, Kween and Kapchorwa.
+The Sapiiny occupy three districts, namely Bukwo, Kween and Kapchorwa in Uganda, Transnzoia county, Bungoma county and West Pokot county in Kenya.

+Religion

+The majority of Sabiny are Christians.
+According to the 2002 Census of Uganda, 40.5% of Sabiny are Anglican (Church of Uganda), 23.4% are Roman Catholic, 18.3% are Pentecostal, 9.7% are Muslim and 7% follow other religions.

 Culture

 The Sebei people lead a fairly simple life style.
 The main structures of their lives are centered around cattle keeping, growing crops, and making beer.
 Common jobs held by the Sebei include cattle rearing and farming.
 The jobs depend on where you live.
 Because of their fairly laid back culture, the need for major social structure is limited.
 Sebei people are relatively peaceful, there are limited criminal offenses that one could do.
 In Sebei culture, there are two levels of criminal offense.
 The highest level is for murder and physical assault, the lower level is for property or major civil disputes between people or groups of people.
+The Sebei people also circumcise teenage boys and girls as a right of passage to adulthood.

+Language

+The Sebei commonly known as Sabiny speak a language called Kupsabiny.
+This is linked to the Kalenjin dialect spoken by smaller groups that have settled on the slopes of Mount Elgon.